 And here’s the after.

-Matt at Newcastle Kitchens designed the upper shelves and the millwork hood fan.
-Deborah also had her doors replaced.
+Matt at Newcastle Kitchens designed the upper shelves and the millwork free standing hood fan.
+Deborah also had her cabinet doors replaced.

-When I saw her hood fan, I immediately decided to replace my stainless hood fan during my bathroom renovations this past summer, you’ll see mine soon.
+When I saw her hood fan, I immediately decided to replace my stainless hood fan during my bathroom renovations this past summer, you can see my updated kitchen refresh here.

 Here’s the kitchen dining area before and after in greens and blues: